Ravi Kumar (footballer)

-Ravi Kumar (born 4 July 1993) is an Indian footballer who plays as a goalkeeper for Indian Super League club Punjab.
+Ravi Kumar (born 4 July 1993) is an Indian footballer who plays as a goalkeeper for Indian Football League club Gokulam Kerala.

 Career

 Pailan Arrows

 Kumar signed for Pailan Arrows in 2010 when they were called AIFF XI.
 Kumar made his professional debut for Pailan Arrows in the I-League on 2 February 2012 against reigning champions Salgaocar at the Salt Lake Stadium; Kumar managed to keep the clean-sheet as Arrows drew the match 0–0.

 Sporting Goa

 On 18 July it was confirmed that Kumar has signed for Sporting Goa with Deepak Devrani.

 He made his debut for Sporting Goa in the I-League on 21 September 2013 against Mumbai F.C. at the Balewadi Sports Complex; as Sporting Goa drew the match 1–1.

 Delhi Dynamos (loan)

 In July 2015 Kumar was drafted to play for Delhi Dynamos in the 2015 Indian Super League.

 Minerva Punjab (loan)

 In December 2016, Kumar signed in the favor of New I league team Minerva Punjab on loan from Sporting Goa for 2016-17 I-League.